boardfish/dissertation/contents/1-literature-review.md

 ## Survey

-Escape rooms are run both by enthusiasts as solo ventures, and as franchises across the country.
+In order to explore the priorities of escape rooms, it can be useful to first study their history.
 Nicholson [-@nicholson2015peeking] documents escape rooms as the culmination of a variety of media.
-He identifies puzzle hunts as team-based problem-solving challenges<!-- TODO: is this a quote?
--->, which, with treasure hunts, appears most similar to escape rooms.
-Various others have lent features to escape rooms, such as immersion in a story as the *"hero"*, which @duplessie2013go reports as being something enthusiasts enjoy.
+He identifies puzzle hunts as team-based problem-solving challenges<!-- TODO: is this a quote? -->, which, with treasure hunts, appears most similar to escape rooms.
+Live-action roleplaying (LARP) is another such inspiration [@nicholson2015peeking].
+Both escape rooms and LARP can provide entertainment through immersion in a story as the *"hero"* [@duplessie2013go].
-This is embodied by live-action roleplaying, another inspiration for the genre [@nicholson2015peeking].
 Nicholson presents the precursors to escape rooms in further depth in his paper - Figure 2.1 summarises these.

 ![Nicholson (2019) presents the precursors to, and inspirations for, the escape room phenomenon in this diagram.
 Adapted with permission from Nicholson, Scott.